KatharaFramework/Kathara/README.md

 - [VFTGen](https://github.com/KatharaFramework/VFTGen), a tool that allows to create three levels Fat Tree topologies (single-plane or multi-planes) and automatically configure them to run on Kathará.

 Being based on Netkit, all the previous tools still work.

+## Success Stories
+As far as we know, Kathará is currently being used in many [courses and projects](https://www.kathara.org/stories.html).
+We encourage you to tell us your story!

 ## Join Us